hamoudilaz/SolanaBot/README.md

 ### Step 1: Add Your Private Key

-Create a `.env` file and add your private key:
+Open `.env example` file and add your private key:
 ⚠️ **Must be in bs58 format!** If your private key is Uint8Array like [323,53.....] use the `convert.js` script inside the helper folder to convert it like this:

 ```js